Vyral/dean-aguilar-blog/_posts/2016-12-29-3-ways-to-find-your-dream-home-before-spring.md

 The home buying process can be daunting, especially during the winter months.
 Luckily, I have three tips that will help ensure you find your dream home before spring.

-First, when searching for those hidden gems, you need to **use a website that is directly connected to the MLS.** Although Zillow and Trulia are useful for preliminary information, they are not linked to the MLS and therefore not in real time.
-In order for you to find homes quickly, you need a tool that is accurate and in real time.
+First, when searching for those hidden gems, you need to **use a website that is directly connected to the ML.**&nbsp;Although Zillow and Trulia are useful for preliminary information, they are not linked to the MLS, and therefore, not updated in real time.
+In order for you to find homes quickly, you need a tool that is accurate and updated in real time.

 {% include pullquote.html %}